-- 34. The steel framed windows are mainly fixed but some opening casements with three position catches for trickle ventilation.
+38. The steel framed windows are mainly fixed but some opening casements with three position catches for trickle ventilation.
 All single glazed clear float except reeded obscure at the low N Nave lights and cast at the S Transept passage and wc.
 No protection.

-Eventual replacement in thermally broken frames with double glazing would save energy. - 35.
-Two bottom hung at the Chancel (painted shut), two at the Chapel (one painted shut), four at the S side of the Nave. - Four inaccessible high level pivots on the Nave N side and two on the Nave S side without a visible pole. - 36.
-Very small hoppers in the W wc (painted shut).
+Eventual replacement with double glazing in thermally broken frames would save energy.

+39. Two bottom hung at the Chancel (painted shut), two at the N Transept (one painted shut), four at the S side of the Nave.

+Four inaccessible high level pivots on the Nave N side and two on the Nave S side without a visible pole.

+- 40. Very small hoppers in the W wc (painted shut).
 Hopper at the wc lobby opens and is small enough to be left open as a trickle vent if necessary.
-Both opening lights at the Narthex screwed shut. - 37.
+Both Narthex opening lights screwed shut. - 41.
 Two side opening casements in Clergy Vestry.
 Five fixed shut on stair, passage and Vestry wc, four in Choir Vestry (of which three are screwed shut for security).